Lloyd Trigg

-Flying Officer Lloyd Allan Trigg VC DFC (5 May 1914 or 5 June 1914 - 11 August 1943), of Houhora, New Zealand, was a pilot in the RNZAF during World War II.
+Flying Officer Lloyd Allan Trigg VC DFC (5 May 1914 or 5 June 1914 - 11 August 1943) was a pilot in the RNZAF during World War II.
 He was a posthumous recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy for British and Commonwealth armed forces, and received the award for pressing home an attack on a German U-boat in August 1943.
 He was killed in the action.
 His award is unique, as it was awarded on evidence solely provided by the enemy, for an action in which there were no surviving Allied witnesses to corroborate his gallantry.

 Early life

 Lloyd Allan Trigg, the son of Arthur and Cecelia Louisa Trigg (née White), was born at Houhora, Northland, New Zealand on 5 May 1914, or 5 June 1914, and was educated at Whangarei Boys' High School, where he served in the school cadet force.
 He later studied at Auckland University College and then took up farming in the Victoria Valley, as well as serving as a non commissioned officer in the part-time North Auckland Rifles prior to World War II.